DanielCornea/Berlin-Airbnb-data/README.md

 <a name="license"></a>

 ## Licensing, Authors, Acknowledgements...
-The author is me: Daniel Cornea
+The author is me: Daniel Cornea  <br />
-The Acknowledgements go to the Udacity team for teaching me
+The Acknowledgements go to the Udacity team for teaching me <br />
 Licensing: All the licensing about the data can be found  <a href = "http://insideairbnb.com/get-the-data.html" target="_blank"> here </a>